Really? That has to be a typo or a misquote or something. No, it’s right there; I just read it in my Bible.

 So how does subjecting us to frustration bring us “into the glorious freedom…” Because maybe, if we didn’t have these pesky issues with lying, cheating, stealing, adultery, drug addiction, alcoholism, insanity, homicide and all manner of dread diseases, most of us wouldn’t give God the time of day.
 And, I suspect, that might have a lot to do with why God allows Satan to operate in the world.
-If the devil weren’t around and we could manage our problems without God, would we ever find the answer we need in Jesus?
+If we could manage our problems without God, would we ever accept Christ?

 My take on all the sorrow and tumult in the world is a mixture of sadness and acceptance.
 I have often felt as though I received far more than my share of hardship, and I was opposed to anything that caused me pain or thwarted my own plans.
-But as I grew to appreciate God’s sovereignty and the corruption of my own way, I began to see that the extinction of my will was a good thing, regardless of the pain and frustration involved.
+But as I grew to appreciate God’s sovereignty and the corruption of my own way, I began to see that my troubles had helped accomplish the extinction of my will.

 Most people believe that they suffer more than others.
 Some people really do encounter unimaginable tragedy.
 So what if I got hit harder than the next guy?
 Is that a reason to grieve, or should I rejoice?
 I have to say the latter, because life’s prodigious thrashings got me to the point where I gave up on the idea of running my own life.
 My perspective is one of profound gratitude.
 If I had been able to flourish in this world without God (as many people do), my moment of truth would have occurred at the worst possible time: when I was standing before my Maker at the Judgment.
 For some inscrutable reason, I was given truth at a time when I could make the best use of it.
 Such is the mystery of election.